Fentahunn/hello_microverse_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding prartner,.They are really supportive.
+I would like to thank my coding prartner.They are really supportive.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>